-Population growth
+Population change

-Population growth on the Sunshine Coast has been steady and is forecast to increase over the next 25 years.
-The region's current population of 303,400 (2016) is predicted to exceed 500,000 by 2041 (Figure 2), representing an average increase of approximately 8,000 new residents each year.
+Population growth on the Sunshine Coast has been relatively steady over the past 20 years and is forecast to remain steady over the next 20 years.
+The region's current population of 346,648 (2021) is predicted to exceed 500,000 by 2041 (Figure 2), representing an average increase of approximately 8,000 new residents each year.